Isn’t that how you feel when someone says you have to start over. It can be heartbreaking.

 The owner had sent out her brother Johnny to hold Danny for the farrier.
 So, her brother tried to catch Danny but that didn’t work either.

 So, they all stopped and left for the day.
-The next day, Greg thought he would be working on Danny by himself and that Danny would be his normal “ok” self with him.
+The next day, Scott thought he would be working on Danny by himself and that Danny would be his normal “ok” self with him.
 However, the vet and Johnny showed up again.
-They actually had gotten to the farm before Greg showed up.
+They actually had gotten to the farm before Scott showed up.

-Luckily it was Greg who came out to do Danny because Danny knew him.
-Danny had met Greg twice, trusted him slightly, and liked him.
-At least I knew that Greg was doing all he could for Danny and tried to help as best he could.
+Luckily it was Scott who came out to do Danny because Danny knew him.
+Danny had met Scott twice, trusted him slightly, and liked him.
+At least I knew that Scott was doing all he could for Danny and tried to help as best he could.

 At this point, I wasn’t sure if I even wanted to know anymore.
 All I wanted to do was run over to Danny and apologize that this had happened to him.
 I felt so bad that I didn’t know and I hadn’t been there to protect him.